TEN-framework/docs/getting_started/setting_up_vscode_for_development_inside_container.md

 In the Docker extension within VSCode, find the `astra_agents_dev` container in the list and click `Attach Visual Studio Code` to connect to the container.
 VSCode will then open a new window that is connected to the container, where you can proceed with development.

-> ⚠️ **Note:**
+{% note style="warning" %}
-> In the Dev Container environment connected to the container, your local extensions and settings will not be applied, as this environment is within the container.
+In the Dev Container environment connected to the container, your local extensions and settings will not be applied, as this environment is within the container.
 Therefore, you will need to install extensions and configure settings inside the container.
 To install extensions within the container, open the newly launched VSCode window, click on `Extensions` in the left sidebar, search for the required extension, and follow the prompts to install it inside the container.
+{% endnote %}